vinceimbat/vinceimbat/content/photography as jiyu shukyo.md

   - thoughts
   - seedlings
 ---
 Photography: Andrew has explained this quite well.
-But for a larger practice, jiyu shukyo inspired photography should affect both choice of subjects and methods of doing it.
-Anything that moves away from fixixity will do.
+But for a larger practice, [[jiyu shukyo]] inspired [[photography]] should affect both choice of subjects and methods of doing it.
+Anything that moves away from fixity will do.

 What I couldn't do as a photographer is to capture the object in its entirety, completely.
 "There is no finality of vision."